-When I first moved to Lviv in 2016, one of my highest priorities was to learn the Ukrainian language.
+When I first visited Lviv in 2016, one of my highest priorities was to learn the Ukrainian language.
 Although Lviv is the best city in Ukraine to learn Ukrainian (in other cities Russian or Surzhyk, a mix of Russian and Ukrainian, is the dominant language), there are actually not that many options in the city for learning Ukrainian.
 This has to do with the fact that there’s typically not enough demand to fill up Ukrainian language courses.

 That said, there are options for learning Ukrainian in the city, and my intention with this post is to list those options for you so you don’t have to run around tracking them for yourself.